shangan23/fhir-java/README.md

-# mirthFHIR
+# Coding FHIR in Mirth
-FHIR integration for Mirth and Java program
+This Jar facilitated mirth programmers to invoke FHIR rest service with very simple invocation...